 Our pediatric dentistry treatments help your young child or children achieve and maintain excellent oral health in a comfortable, family-friendly office.
 Teaching children how to maintain good oral health at a young age will help lay the foundation for their continued oral health throughout the rest of their lives.
-Dr. Donald Ross and Dr. Neal Shah handle all aspects of pediatric dentistry in our Atlanta, GA, practice.
+Dr. Donald Ross, Dr. David Kim and Dr. Neal Shah handle all aspects of pediatric dentistry in our Atlanta, GA, practice.

 Did You Know?

 The American Dental Association (ADA) recommends scheduling your child’s first visit around the time their first tooth erupts, but no later than their first birthday.
 Although this may seem early to start thinking about visits to the dentist, studies have shown that 25% of children in the United States develop their first cavity by the time they turn four years old.
 Beginning dental checkups for your child at an early age allows the doctors to find and treat dental problems in their earliest stages.

 Many people mistakenly believe you do not need to take care of your children’s baby teeth since they will eventually fall out.
 However, baby teeth help our children in many ways.
 Baby teeth help children learn how to chew, which fosters good nutrition, and allow them to pronounce words correctly, aiding in speech development.
 These teeth also help develop self-esteem, by forming beautiful smiles.

 The startling statistics about cavities in young children have brought about new guidelines from the ADA regarding the use of fluoride.

 Perhaps most importantly, baby teeth hold space in the jaw for the permanent teeth.
 If a child loses a baby tooth prematurely, due to decay or another dental problem, adjacent teeth may drift into the resulting space.
 This can lead to problems when the permanent teeth erupt, including crowding and misalignment.